Ronttikasa/city-bike-app/README.md

 ### Running tests

+Run unit tests: ```poetry run invoke test```

 E2E tests are written using RobotFramework.
 To run the tests, make sure you have Chrome and [chromedriver](https://ohjelmistotuotanto-hy.github.io/chromedriver_asennusohjeet/) installed.
-Run E2E tests: ```poetry run invoke robot```
+With the app running, run E2E tests in another terminal: ```poetry run invoke robot```

 ### Other useful commands